nelsonfigueroa/nelson.cloud/content/posts/2024-05-16-calendly-spam.md

 If you haven't heard of Calendly, it's an online scheduling site.
 You can send someone your Calendly link, and they can see your availability and schedule an appointment.

-I noticed that I don't have to be authenticated any way to be able to schedule an appointment on someone's calendar.
+I noticed that I don't have to be authenticated in any way to be able to schedule an appointment on someone's calendar.
 Not great from a security perspective.
 So I decided to create a free Calendly account and see how easily a theoretical bad actor could abuse it.

 The plan is to automate the process of scheduling appointments with Python to fill up someone's calendar with fake appointments.